imhofroger/GMA3_LUA/README.md

 # GMA3_LUA
 Lua Scripts for Grandma3

+## Wiki
+Now are Parts documented on the [Wiki Page](https://github.com/imhofroger/GMA3_LUA/wiki).

+## Examples
 Some examples Lua Script for Grandma3

-## Examples
 ### Example List Fixture Group
 Lists all existing groups in a selection. clicking on a group selects it.